MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ## KY-040 Rotary encoder

 The rotary encoder is a main part of our project.
 It allows the user to change the selected menu, enter and exit menus by turning or pressing the encoder.
-The rotary encoder has 5 pins connected to differents parts of the shield, as you can see on figure 13.
+The rotary encoder has five pins connected to differents parts of the shield, as you can see on figure 13.

 ![Encodeur_rotatoire](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/90a1ef97-2f27-425b-9fdc-b9fd0d33ee21)